KhaikTB/Raikneroz/README.md

 I started my programming journey in 2015 in High School with C++, Java and HTML just the basics.

-I was excited to become a programmer, but the languages combined with the way they were teached just didn't sparked joy on what I was learning to be.
+I was excited to become a programmer, but the languages combined with the way they teached just didn't sparked joy on what I was learning to be.

 Fast track some time played with Python and C++ for specific trading purposes.